gabber-dev/gabber/README.md

 Nodes have Inputs and Outputs called pads.
 Some pads have configurable properties that effect the behavior of the node.

-You can think of nodes like nodes in a media pipeline, but with AI logic, state transitions, and tool-calling built in.

 ### Pad

 A Pad is a connection point on a node that allows it to send or receive data.

 There are two types of pads:

 - Sink Pads: Receive data from upstream nodes
 - Source Pads: Send data to downstream nodes

+And two "modes":

-- Property Pads: Dynamic pads that adjust the behavior of the containing node
+- Property: adjust the behavior of the containing node
-- Stateless Pads: Static nodes that simply receive or emit data
+- Stateless: receive or emit data

 Pads are typed — for example, audio pads, control/event pads, and text pads — so only compatible nodes can be linked.
 This type-safe wiring ensures your graph behaves predictably and enforces valid data flows between components.